Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 Overusing “Miscellaneous” and “Uncategorized”

 These accounts are red flags.
-They become dumping grounds that hide real spending and force cleanup later—usually at the worst time (year-end).
+They become dumping grounds that hide real spending, often bury outdated accounts that should be reviewed and consolidated, and force cleanup later—ideally at year-end and after tax season so you do not disrupt filing work.

 How to restructure your Chart of Accounts for tax-ready reporting